MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 ## Overview

 A workstream is a container to enrich, route, and assign work items.
 The workstream can be associated with a channel, such as live chat and case.
-You can create the workstreams in the Omnichannel admin center, Customer Service Hub, and Omnichannel Administration apps.

-A workstream can belong to multiple channels of the same type, like multiple chat channels.
+The workstream can belong to multiple channels of the same type, like multiple chat channels.
 In this case, all the conversations from these channels inherit the routing and work assignment settings of the workstream they belong to.

 The workstream can be one of the following types: